georgewatson/georgewatson.me/privacy_policy.md

 Your IP address can be masked by using a web proxy or VPN service, many of which are available for free.
-Any referrer information can be removed from your request by pasting the URL directly into your address bar, rather than by following a hyperlink.
+Any referrer information can be removed from your request by pasting the URL directly into your address bar instead of following a hyperlink.
 If you're privacy-conscious enough to care about these things, you probably already know what you're doing.

-These opt-out mechanisms are simple, standardised, and provide fine-grained control across multiple websites.
+These opt-out mechanisms are simple and standardised, and provide fine-grained control across multiple websites.
 I consider this superior to the deliberately difficult, confusing, and non-standard mechanisms provided by most websites in the name of GDPR